ga4gh-rnaseq/schema/rnaget.md

     POST /expressions/search

-with a UTF-8 JSON encoded key-value dictionary in the form:
+accepting a UTF-8 JSON encoded key-value dictionary in the form:
 ```
 {
   "filter1": "value1",